Hallowaa/hallowbot/README.md

 # hallowbot
-A simple discord bot written in discord4j!
+A simple discord bot written in java using the discord4j framework!